How to avoid (apparent) signaling in Bell tests: Experimental sources of apparent signaling

-A clean and straightforward solution for issue (S1) is to use a polarizing beam splitter and two detectors on each measurement station.
+A clean and straightforward solution for limitation (L1) is to use a polarizing beam splitter and two detectors on each measurement station.
 Then the normalization is naturally identical for all outcomes, independent of the laser intensity.
-Regarding issue (S2), a practical solution consists in having SMFs between the source and the measurement stations, since here no component is moved during the measurement.
+Regarding limitation (L2), a practical solution consists in having SMFs between the source and the measurement stations, since here no component is moved during the measurement.
 MMFs are then used for collecting photons for the detection.
 The SMF acts as spatial mode filter, while the MMFs are effectively insensitive to small beam displacements due to their core being at least ten times wider.
-Such a setup, depicted in Fig.\ \ref{fig:setup}, is our starting point, since it naturally does neither suffer (S1) nor (S2).
+Such a setup, depicted in Fig.~\ref{fig:setup}, is our starting point, since it naturally neither suffers (L1) nor (L2).

 In the first experiment we proceed as follows: First we maximize the visibility and the collection efficiency.
 After that, every setting is continuously measured for 1000 seconds.
 The order of the settings is $(x,y)=(0,0)$, $(0,1)$, $(1,1)$, and then $(1,0)$.
-The results of this first experiment are presented in Fig.\ \ref{fig:results} a).
+The results of this first experiment are presented in Fig.~\ref{fig:results}~a).
 While the obtained value for $S$ is very high---within one sigma from the quantum maximum---, the statistical significance of the apparent signaling grows to be about $40$ standard deviations.
-The main reasons for this are the following:
+For comparison, as there is a large number of experimental results involving the Bell parameter, in this work, as an example, we analyze the experiment aiming at the highest violation.
+In the analysis of the data of Ref.~\cite{PJC15}, we find that the nonsignaling constraints are violated by more than $200$~standard deviations.
+This result implies that the experiment suffered systematic effects that had not been taken into account and hence the error bars reported in Ref.~\cite{PJC15} are not supported by the data.
+The main reasons behind our result presented in Fig.~\ref{fig:results} a) are the following:

-(A1) Measurement setting precision and measurement setting reproducibility.
+(S1) Measurement setting precision and measurement setting reproducibility.
 While a low accuracy will result in lower visibility and hence in a lower value of $S$, low precision in repeating a measurement setting also yields apparent signaling, as this is equivalent to Bob setting his polarizer differently according to Alice's measurement setting.
 In our first experiment, motors with a precision of $0.2\degree$ were used in order to simulate manual rotation of the wave plates.